 Figured's standard Milk Tracker has multiple columns that automatically calculates values for the forecast.

-NOTE: Any actual payment values are pulled directly from Xero
+NOTE: Any actual payment values are pulled directly from your preferred accounting software.

 Below is the breakdown of how those payments have been calculated.